 You will need: Old carton boxes – no taller than your little one

-How to: Here is an amazing outdoor activity for your 18-month-old.
+How to: Here is an amazing outdoor play for your 18-month-old.
 Take some old carton boxes, and disassemble to form single sheets.
-Arrange them in a way to create mazes in an outdoor area or lawn.
-You can see any simple paper-based maze or puzzles for reference and replicate the design in three dimensions.
+Keep sorting them in a way to create mazes in an outdoor area or lawn.
+You can refer to any simple paper-based maze or puzzles for reference and replicate the design in three dimensions.
 Once done, ask your little one to enter the maze and encourage him to find his way out.
 Keep the length of the maze small and simple.
 Make some small changes to the maze to keep things exciting.

 Skills developed: Basic problem-solving, understanding of space-direction interplay

 You will need: Small toy traffic cones, a toy